Getting Started with IoT Product Development

 - Ongoing firmware updates via OTA

-- Underestimating antenna design — a poorly designed antenna can halve your wireless range
+- Underestimating antenna and RF design — a poorly designed antenna can halve your wireless range.
+Poor wireless performance is the #1 cause of field returns, and fixing it after tooling often means new enclosures too.

 IoT product development is a marathon, not a sprint.
-A structured approach with clear milestones reduces risk and keeps stakeholders aligned.
-If you’re planning an IoT project, get in touch — we’ve guided dozens of products from concept to production.
+A structured approach with clear milestones reduces risk and keeps everyone aligned on what’s coming next.
+If you’re planning a connected product, book a free feasibility call — we’ll tell you whether your idea is ready for prototyping and what the path to production looks like.